ariya/eightpack/README.md

 [JSHint](http://jshint.com) is a community-driven tool to detect errors and potential problems in JavaScript code.
 It is a fork of JSLint.

-The command-line version inside EightPack currently uses JSLint edition 2011-04-16.
+The command-line version inside EightPack currently uses JSHint edition 2011-04-16.

 [JSHint customization options](http://jshint.com/#docs) are supported